What is Really Powering F1?

 And after the Australian Grand Prix in Melbourne, Formula One may have learned something important — though perhaps not what it expected.

-Because beneath the excitement of a new technical era sits a simple question the sport eventually has to answer:
+Because beneath the excitement of a new technical era sits a question the sport eventually has to answer:

 What energy is Formula One really running on?